thomasjachmann/crony/Readme.md

 Adding Cron Jobs
 ----------------

 Each (non hidden) file in the `cron.d` directory will be evaluated and can be used to schedule jobs.
 Refer to [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler)'s documentation on how to schedule jobs.
-Just be aware that your `cron.d` files will be evaluated in the context of the scheduler instance, so you can access all methods the scheduler has.
+Be aware that your `cron.d` files will be evaluated in the context of the scheduler instance, so you can access all methods the scheduler has.
 Here's an example:

 ```ruby
 every "5m" do